nroduit/nroduit.github.io/content/getting-started/weasis-protocol.en.md

 {{< /highlight >}}

 {{% notice tip %}}
 When first used in a browser, a popup appears to confirm the opening of the weasis protocol.
-On Windows, it is possible to make sure that this message never appears:<br>- With IE/Edge set the WarnOnOnOpen value to 0 in HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Internet Explorer\ProtocolExecute\weasis.<br>- With Chrome add an entry (key=1  value=weasis://\*) in HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Google\Chrome\URLWhitelist, see how to manage <a target="_blank" href="https://www.chromium.org/administrators/policy-list-3#URLWhitelist">URLWhitelist</a>.
+On Windows, it is possible to make sure that this message never appears by adding a browser policy which allows the URI weasis://\*<br>- With IE/Edge the policy is applied by the native installer.<br>- With Chrome the policy is applied by the native installer (Windows and Linux), see how to manage <a target="_blank" href="https://support.google.com/chrome/a/answer/7532419?hl=en">URLWhitelist</a> (d).
 {{% /notice %}}

 ### How to build an URI